If you want to get to the root of your hormone issue, you’re going to want to watch this video about hypothalamic dysfunction:

 #3: Abnormal Sleep-Wake Cycles

-If our day-night cycles are mixed up, you can’t sleep at night and are tired during the day, your hypothalamus may be affected.
-Your hypothalamus controls our circadian rhythm.
+It affects your hypothalamus if your day-night cycles are mixed up, you can’t sleep at night and are tired during the day.
+Your hypothalamus controls your circadian rhythm.
 It has special nerve cells that receive messages from cells that are sensitive to light so your hypothalamus knows when it’s day or night.
 That’s important because your hypothalamus must direct hormones important for daytime activities as well as nighttime hormones.
 Working grave shifts contribute to hypothalamic dysfunction.

 #4: No Sex Drive, No Periods, Infertility

 Your hypothalamus controls your reproduction including when you start puberty, how fertile you are, your sex drive, and when you go through the change.
-If your hypothalamus is dysfunctional, your libido is affected.
-If you’re a woman, you may or get periods at all which is called hypothalamic amenorrhea.
+If your hypothalamus is dysfunctional, it affects your libido.
+It’s called hypothalamic amenorrhea if you’re a woman and don’t get periods at all.
 Children with hypothalamic disorders may start puberty very early or puberty can be delayed or never begin.

 #5: Imbalanced Moods